blue-luke/battle-club/battle_exercise/README.md

 I think it is better to do it horizontally, as this will reduce the scope for errors and reduce the need for refactoring... hopefully.
 Though, I will only do the basic user stories before doing the interface, returning to advanced user stories later.

+However, I am following the tutorial at the moment, so this question is moot.

 I should use a vertical approach an another web project to allow me to compare the two approaches.

 ## Basic user stories